Stephen-O07/disaster_insurance/README.md

 ## 1. *Disaster Insurance Analytics*

+**Disaster Response KPI Dashboard for Insurance Operations** Automated Ingestion and Analytics on disaster response data using Dockerized Data Pipelines, PostgreSQL with Airflow for orchestration.

-**Disaster Insurance Analytics – Disaster Response KPI Dashboard** An end-to-end ETL pipeline and analytics solution that ingests FEMA disaster data, loads it into PostgreSQL, and enables interactive dashboards (Power BI) for insurance claim insights.
+An end-to-end ETL pipeline and analytics solution that ingests FEMA disaster data, loads it into PostgreSQL, using Airflow for orchestration and enables interactive dashboards (Power BI) for insurance claim insights.

 ---